DragonSake/progressive-web-apps-2223/README.md

 ## Critical rendering path

-To enhance the performance, offline functionality, and user experience of the web application, I used several techniques.
+To enhance the performance, offline functionality and user experience of the web application, I used several techniques.
 By using these techniques, I wanted to optimize the critical rendering path, resulting in a faster-loading web application, improved offline functionality and an overall enhanced user experience.
 The techniques I used:

 ### Service worker